 The goal when you are trying to define the problem is two-fold.
 First of all, you need to understand the precise needs of your business.
 Secondly, you need to find a way to express that numerically so that the model can understand it.

 For instance, if you are the sales director of a retail store, you may have the goal of building a predictive model that identifies your best customers.
 Once you have this goal in mind, you have to clarify what you mean by ‘best’ - are those the customers that bring your business the highest financial income?
 And how do you measure the economic contribution of your customers - is that by gross sales or net profit?
 Ask further clarifying questions like: are you referring to your customers’ contribution per store visit, per click, or maybe per unit of time?
 Go in-depth and define what you mean by ‘customer’ - the individual or the household contribution?
 These are all examples of good questions that could help you identify and clarify your problem.

 EDA can help you find out what databases your organization has and the purpose of each database.
 During this step, you need to explore the content of your databases and eventually create a dictionary of data items and the type of format they have.
 Other things that you need to know about your database include: how often is it updated and maintained and whether or not it’s updated in ‘real time’ or ‘batch updated.
 Also, consider what data you are currently using to make data-driven decisions - this type of data could be valuable for your ML process.
 Decide what part of the data that you already have can be used to answer your problem, and look out for any apparent relationships within the data.
 Moreover, go a step back and look at your problem again to know what data to use - is that a classification or regression problem?

-Next, during this analysis, focus your attention on potential questions about the model you need to build.
+Next, during this analysis, focus your attention on potential questions about the machine learning system you need to build.
 Think about what other decision-making systems already exist in your organization.
 Can you implement the new model within the existing system, or do you need to create something entirely new?